-Four Activity Paks—The Old Testament, The New Testament, Composers, and Artists—are available as I write this review, but I expect more will be coming.
+Five Activity Paks—The Old Testament, The New Testament, Composers, Artists, and Make-A-State—are available, but I expect more will be coming.
 These products, available either on CD-ROM or as a download from the publisher's website, are a collection of PDF files that can be viewed and printed on either Windows of Mac computer systems.
 You are free to copy pages for use with your family, but not for classroom groups.
 (Contact the publisher for classroom rights information.)

 I have reviewed only The Old Testament and Artists.
 The Old Testament Activity Pak begins with the days of creation then hits highlight events in the Old Testaments such as Noah and the Flood, the Ten Plagues, and The Fiery Furnace, up through an activity summarizing the major and minor prophets.
 There are 15 Lap Book activities, all ultimately combined to create one large Lap Book.

 In addition "The Old Testament Tribune" provides opportunity for creative writing as students use pre-printed forms with headlines and "prompts" to write about various events in the Old Testament.
 The completed forms are assembled into a lengthy scroll.

 Students might also use the forms provided to practice penmanship (cursive) or copywork with the selected Proverbs.
 Those who don't need the penmanship practice can use the versions of the forms that have Proverbs already written.
 Whatever the handwriting choice, all students can create their own illustrations of each proverb in the space provided on each form.

 While all PDF masters are in black-and-white, you might print some of these on colored paper or card stock.
 You might also have students use colored pencils to color in some of the illustrations.